 STCW Elementary First Aid is the basic qualification that all seafarers must hold.
-Whilst working aboard a large vessel the Captain and/or some of the officers will hold a higher qualification called “Proficiency in Medical Care”; this certificate is renewed every 5 years.
+Whilst working aboard a large vessel the Captain and/or some of the officers will hold a higher qualification called “Proficiency in Medical Care”; this certificate is renewed every 5 years (Reference: MGN 96 (M)).
 It is considered by the IMO that because there is someone with recent advanced training just a few minutes away at all times, the Elementary First Aid certificate held by crew members should not need updating.
-However if you are using your STCW Elementary First Aid qualification as the certificate to authorise you to skipper small vessels under an RYA Commercial Endorsement for instance you must renew your STCW First Aid certificate every 5 years or as specified by the authority who issue your certificate of competence.
+However if you are using your STCW Elementary First Aid qualification as the certificate to authorise you to skipper small vessels under an RYA Commercial Endorsement or instructor qualification for instance, you must renew your STCW First Aid certificate every 5 years or as specified by the authority who issue your certificate of competence.

 Why do all my STCW Certificates have expiry dates?

 The certificates we issue in the UK under the jurisdiction of the MCA do not normally have an expiry date printed on them.
-But it appears some other flag nations have expiry dates.
+Some other flag nations such as South Africa have expiry dates.
+If you completed your original STCW training with a cruise company they will have carried out a ship specific course which is authorised for short term use only and therefore these will also have expiry dates.
 The short answer is therefore: If your certificate has an expiry date printed on it, it is not valid after that date and refresher training (if available) is required for that course or you will need to take part in the full course again.

-I don't work on a ship or vessel that needs STCW certificates, I only use my STCW Personal Survival Techniques qualification to validate my RYA Commercial Endorsement do I still need to update it?
+I don't work on a ship or vessel that needs STCW certificates, I only use my STCW Personal Survival Techniques qualification to validate my RYA Commercial Endorsement or Instructor qualification.
+Do I still need to update it?

 Yes.
 The RYA state that they do require STCW PST certificates to be updated if it is being used as part of a commercial endorsement for whatever reason.
-If you have not been involved in the 5 items that require a declaration from MSN 1865 (M) (e.g. lifeboat drills) in the last 5 years and give us a completed and signed declaration we will not be able to take you onto an updating course and you would need to complete the one-day full personal survival techniques to gain a new, in date certificate.
+If you have not been involved in the 6 items that require a declaration from MSN 1865 (M) (e.g. lifeboat drills) in the last 5 years you will not be eligible to complete a signed declaration to qualify for the shortened course.
+In this case you would need to complete the one-day full personal survival techniques to gain a new, in date certificate.

 How long do the courses take to complete?

-Some employers either mis-read the regulations or are using the regulations that are being recommended by other national government agencies (i.e not the British Maritime and Coastguard Agency) because of the areas in which their vessels and/or employees work.
+Firstly, your paymaster is King!
+In a lot of cases they are able to command their requirements and this can be used to "weed out" applicants when an employer expects large numbers of applicants.
+In addition, some employers either mis-read the regulations or are using the regulations that are being recommended by other national government agencies (i.e. not the British Maritime and Coastguard Agency), because of the areas in which their vessels and/or employees work.

 We also hear of some large companies (e.g. EDF Energy etc.) that are offering contracts to shipping or construction sub-contractors and demand the employees have recently completed all modules before the contract is offered.
 There is no argument against this; if they are the paymasters, you must conform or not get the work!